 4. Get a Coffee Table With Storage

 If you choose other furniture items for your home, then furniture that has hidden storage is always a bonus.
-One of these ideas is a coffee table that has hidden drawers or a lift up top.
+One of these ideas is a modern coffee tables that has hidden drawers or a lift up top.
 You can use it to hide blankets, television controllers, video games, and all manner of items.

 If you are in a small space, then a coffee table with storage is essential.
 If you are in a larger room, how about turning one into a cool drinks cabinet hiding all your aged liquor and bottles of champagne?